 This element is the measurement of shade across the active channel.
 Shading of the stream is important because it keeps water cool and limits the growth of less preferred types of algal.
 Cool water has a greater oxygen holding capacity than does warm water.
 When streamside trees are removed, the stream is exposed to the warming effects of the sun, which can change plant and animal species composition and abundance.
 For instance, alien fish such as tilapia are more adaptable to high water temperatures than some native species.
-Review your numbers under the Characterization Section on Average % canopy/shade, and determine if the canopy is open, closed, or in-between.
+To assess canopy cover, an instrument known as a densiometer is normally used.
+A densiometer is a tool used in forestry and is a small convex mirror with a grid etched into it.
+When the densiometer is held out facing up to the canopy, the number of squares occupied mostly by tree canopy cover can be divided by the number of total squares to derive a percent canopy cover.
+The squares occupied mostly by sky are considered to be mostly covered by trees.
+In the absence of a densiometer, this measurement can be replicated by standing in the middle of the stream channel and facing straight up.
+The arms can be extended at an angle that reaches the edge of the observer's peripheral vision.
+The percent canopy cover can be estimated within the circle created within the observer's peripheral vision.
+Canopy cover measurements should be taken at three representative points along the length of the reach and averaged to derive the percent canopy cover for the reach.